 To input a specific number, hold on, or the slider.
 A number can now be entered directly for even greater precision.

 Pressing the Shift key while dragging the slider changes the values at a smaller increment, and pressing the Ctrl key while dragging the slider changes the value in whole numbers or multiples of 5.

-Toolbars are where some of the important actions and menus are placed so that they are readily and quickly available for the artist while painting.
+Toolbars are where some important actions and menus are placed so that they are readily and quickly available for the artist while painting.

 You can learn more about the Krita Toolbars and how to configure them in over in the Toolbars section of the manual.
 Putting these to effective use can really speed up the Artist’s workflow, especially for users of Tablet-Monitors and Tablet-PCs.

 The button on the very right of the Toolbar is the workspace chooser.
 This allows you to load and save common configurations of the user interface in Krita.
 There are a few common workspaces that come with Krita.

 Pop-up Palette is a feature unique to Krita, designed to increase the productivity of the artist.
 It is a circular menu for quickly choosing brushes, foreground and background colors, recent colors while painting.
 To access the palette you have to just on the canvas.
 The palette will spawn at the position of the brush tip or cursor.

 By tagging your brush presets you can add particular sets of brushes to this palette.
 For example, if you add some inking brush presets to inking tag you can change the tags to inking in the pop-up palette, and you’ll get all the inking brushes in the palette.